 We are developing TN-401, an adeno-associated virus (AAV)-based gene therapy designed to deliver a functional PKP2 gene in adults with ARVC due to PKP2 gene mutation.
 PKP2-associated ARVC is estimated to affect more than 70,000 patients in the United States.
 These mutations can cause enlargement of the right ventricle in affected individuals and the gradual replacement of heart muscle with fibrotic tissue and fatty deposits.
 ARVC is characterized by severely abnormal heart rhythms (arrhythmia) that can make it difficult for the heart to function properly and result in sudden cardiac death in some adults and children.

-With our product candidate, TN-401, we have demonstrated prevention and reversal of disease progression and survival benefit in a murine model after a single dose.
-Based on publicly available information to date, we believe these data are the first known demonstrations of durable disease modification, survival benefit, and prevention of arrhythmia using an AAV:PKP2 gene therapy construct.
+In preclinical studies (presented at the ASGCT Annual Meeting and HRS Heart Rhythm event in 2022) of PKP2 knockout mice, we have demonstrated prevention and reversal of disease progression and survival benefit following a single dose for gene therapy.
+We believe these data are among the first demonstration of durable disease modification, survival benefit and prevention of arrhythmia using an AAV:PKP2 gene therapy.

 DWORF Gene Therapy Program for Dilated Cardiomyopathy (DCM)